yupferris/fart-os/README.md

 The only OS in the world that eliminates all the bloat and lets you do exactly what you want to do with a computer - that is, type "Dave sucks." over and over and over.

-_This is an inside joke.
+_This is an inside joke from 2013.
 Dave is actually fantastic. <3_